cenab/ishe/README.md

-# Dementia Real Talk
+# Ayshe

-A real-time conversation application specialized for discussing dementia-related topics, powered by OpenAI and Supabase.
+A real-time conversation application with Ayshe, your AI companion.

 ## Project Structure